MUbarak123-56/fpl_team_optimization/README.md

       cd fpl_team_optimization

-- Use the next command to run the python code for generating an FPL team (make sure the summation of all your defenders, midfielders and forwards sum up to 10; this is the standard for a soccer team):
+- Use the command below to run the python code for generating an FPL team:

       python squad_selection_local.py